Does the ICHRA require a summary of benefits and coverage?

-Since 2012, employers offering a group health plan have been required to provide eligible participants with an easy-to-understand summary about a health plan’s benefits and coverage.
-The Summary of Benefits and Coverage (SBC) regulation is intended to help individuals better understand their health benefit options.
+Since 2012, the federal government has required employers offering a group health plan to provide eligible participants with an easy-to-understand summary of a health plan’s benefits and coverage.
+The summary of benefits and coverage (SBC) regulation is intended to help individuals better understand their health benefit options.

 The SBC is a document describing the benefits of a given health plan in plain language.
 It should also include easy-to-understand charts similar to a nutrition label on a food item.
 The purpose of the SBC is to allow plan participants to compare their coverage options at a glance.

 Historically, insurance providers and group health plans used a standard SBC template to help participants compare health plans.
 Eligible plan participants have the right to the SBC when shopping for coverage and can request it from the plan issuer or insurance provider.

 Yes, employers offering an ICHRA must also follow the regulation.
 It must include a description of your ICHRA's coverage, limited and excluded services, plan participant rights, and more.